BerkeleyGW Workshop: Set-up Instructions

 We use Jupyter to access the BerkeleyGW examples.
 This allows you easily browse through the instructions (README.md files) and display plots.
 We have put together a mini tutorial about how to use JupyterLab.

 Please see the above Jupyter instruction for logging in.
+Or, consider using a terminal by

 Scratch directory and interactive jobs